 I often think about how to do this as I am always asked this question.
-Like all places in this world it is many avenues of life and culture and society trying to mix into a single functioning space.
-The media tend to give us a headline and a color and a theme and a singular picture of what any given place represents, often trying to put a box around a city or a country for simplicity's sake.
-But like all localities there are no boundaries that contain the essence of what a city represents and certainly no distinct edges of the culture.
+Like all places in this world, there are many avenues of life, culture, and society trying to mix into a single functioning space.
+The media tend to give us a headline, a color, a theme, and a singular picture of what any given place represents, often trying to put a box around a city or country for simplicity's sake.
+But like all localities, there are no boundaries that contain the essence of what a town represents and certainly no distinct edges of the culture.

 Hundreds of motorcycles taxis weave in and out of the ceaseless congestion of vehicles and people.
-Without touching anything they stop for only a few seconds to let someone off and pick someone else up.
-As much as anything they fashion a statement about Congo in their perpetual movement and their alarming capacity for near-misses and ingenuity in transporting life to and fro.
-There is something both unnerving and wonderful about three or four children in white shirts and plaid skirts or blue pants on a single motorcycle headed for school.
-They cling to the pilot and each other and are laughing and charming as children everywhere are.
+Without touching anything, they stop for a few seconds to let someone off and pick someone up.
+As much as anything, they fashion a statement about Congo in their perpetual movement and their alarming capacity for near-misses and ingenuity in transporting life to and fro.
+There is something both unnerving and wonderful about three or four children in white shirts, plaid skirts, or blue pants on a single motorcycle headed for school.
+They cling to the pilot and each other, laughing and charming like children everywhere.
 These are the yellow school buses of Bukavu in its maroon GLX motorcycle costume.
-It is the same and it is remarkably different, just like Congo itself.
+It is the same, and it is remarkably different, just like Congo itself.

-Eastern Congo is a timeline of life in Africa, well, everywhere really.
-The timeliness of activity set against a city that was built by the Belgians and then abandoned to Africa in the 60s can be jarring, but also produces a rhythm of activity that is so basic to our development as a species that is simply fits into your consciousness when there is no apparent reason it should do so.
+Eastern Congo is a timeline of life in Africa, well, everywhere, really.
+The timeliness of activity set against a city that was built by the Belgians and then abandoned to Africa in the 60s can be jarring.
+Still, it also produces a rhythm of activity that is so basic to our development as a species that it simply fits into your consciousness when there is no apparent reason it should do so.
 Simply put, time is not linear here.
-It is woven together in a quilt of many layers of civilization that is far more three-dimensional than the two-dimensional timelines that Western society is built upon.
+It is woven together in a quilt of many layers of civilization that is far more three-dimensional than the two-dimensional timelines of Western society.
 You don't so much as walk in Congo as float through its existence looking for a frame of reference.